Thanks to Brian Marchese for alerting the Live Almanac about his latest podcast, featuring a unique interview with Michael Nesmith:

 February 22: Sellersville Theater / Sellersville, Pennsylvania (8pm show)

-May 9: Fermilab Ramsey Auditorium / Batavia, Illinois
+August 29: Fermilab Ramsey Auditorium / Batavia, Illinois (CANCELED)

-Micky is also performing with Michael Nesmith this April in "An Evening With The Monkees Featuring Mike Nesmith & Micky Dolenz."
+Micky is still scheduled to perform with Michael Nesmith next year in their latest concert tour, "An Evening With The Monkees."
 Click the image below for dates, cities, and ticket links:

 The music of The Beatles will be celebrated at the International Beatles Festival in Delray Beach, Florida in March 2020.
 Micky Dolenz is scheduled to appear at the event, performing live and participating in a Q&A session: